kharchenkolab/cacoaAnalysis/output/simulations.md

 <img src="../docs/figure/simulation_ns_nc.Rmd/unnamed-chunk-15-1.png" width="768" />

-While the number of significant DE genes does depend on the number of cells:
+Jsut as in the previous case, the number of significant DE genes does depend on the number of cells:

 <img src="../docs/figure/simulation_ns_nc.Rmd/unnamed-chunk-16-1.png" width="480" />